mrminich/hello-world/README.md

 Hello.

-Minnich here, I like Java and Python.
+Minich here, I'm currently teaching Java and Python.
-Ive had tacos on Earth, nothings better then this.
+I've had tacos on Earth, nothing's better then this.